-Trains allow us to escape, to travel, and to reflect whilst on our way.
+Trains allow us to escape, to travel, and to reflect while on our way.
 They also provide windows into the distant past.
 Often when I take trains, I find myself daydreaming about all the people who rode similar contraptions centuries before me.

 The history of trains is as long and winding as your average railroad, but one thing’s for certain: The world wouldn’t be the same without them.

 As with so many innovations, the story of trains began in ancient Greece.
 In the 6th century B.C.E., a paved trackway called Diolkos was designed to move boats across the Isthmus of Corinth.
 Over the next 650 years, extensive networks of similarly grooved limestone roads cropped up in Babylon and Rome, but they fell out of fashion with the fall of the Roman Empire.